naylence/naylence-core-python/README.md

 #### Using local sibling dependencies during development

-This project depends on `naylence-factoria`.
+This project depends on `naylence-factory`.
 In development, you can point Poetry to a local checkout without changing `pyproject.toml`:

 ```bash
 # Option A: temporary override (current venv only)